skip to main content

 • Wi-Fi standard: Wi-Fi 6 (802.11ax)

-The MiFi X PRO also comes with settings for guest networks, MAC filtering, and a security firewall—all of which you can adjust by logging into the mobile app or logging in to the device’s interface from your browser.
-Just as importantly, the hotspot’s data plans are cheap and flexible: T-Mobile’s data options start at just $5 per month, and you can add extra data any time you run out.
+The MiFi X PRO also comes with settings for guest networks, MAC filtering, and a security firewall—all of which you can adjust by logging into the mobile app or the device’s interface from your browser.
+Just as importantly, the hotspot’s data plans are cheap and flexible: T-Mobile offers plans ranging from $10 to $30 per month, and they’re easy to adjust as needed.

-T-Mobile has the largest 5G network in the United States.
-A recent report from Opensignal shows it gets the fastest average 5G speeds compared to Verizon and AT&T. And the MiFi X PRO is compatible with all 5G bands—so you can count on getting the fastest speeds possible from this mini modern marvel.
+Best of all, T-Mobile has the largest 5G network in the United States.
+A recent report from Opensignal shows it also gets the fastest average 5G speeds compared to Verizon and AT&T. The MiFi X PRO is compatible with all 5G bands—so you can count on getting the fastest speeds possible from this mini modern marvel.

 Reasons to buy: